Blue Green Algae

 Blue Green Algae research study

 Natural compound from 'pond scum' shows potential activity against Alzheimer's: A compound isolated from a cyanobacterium, known as Nostoc, shows promise of becoming a natural drug candidate for fighting Alzheimer's and other neurodegenerative diseases, according to an in vitro study by researchers in Switzerland.
 It is believed to be the first time that a potent agent against Alzheimer's has been isolated from cyanobacteria, commonly known as 'pond scum.'
 Cyanobacteria and other marine natural products have been increasingly found to be a promising source of drug candidates for fighting a variety of human diseases, including cancer and bacterial infections, but their chemistry has been largely unexplored.
 Karl Gademann, Ph.D., an organic chemist at the Swiss Federal Institute of Technology (ETH) in Zürich reports the newly isolated compound, nostocarboline, was shown to be a potent inhibitor of cholinesterase -- a brain chemical thought to be important for memory and thinking -- whose breakdown has been associated with the disease's progression.
 The natural compound's potency is comparable to galanthamine, a cholinesterase inhibitor already approved for the treatment of Alzheimer's disease.
-Dec.
-26, 2005 issue of the Journal of Natural Products.
+2005, Journal of Natural Products.

 The largest manufacturer of blue green algae is a company called Cell Tech, which sells its product as “Super Blue Green Algae”